Surrogate Key vs Natural Key Differences and When to Use in SQL Server

 Surrogate Key Pros

 - No business logic in key so no changes based on business requirements.
-For example, if the Employee table above used a integer surrogate key you could simply add a separate column for SIN if you added an office in Canada (to be used in place of SSN)
+For example, if the Employee table above used a integer surrogate key you could simply add a separate column for SIN if you added an office in Canada (to be used in place of a Social Security Number)

 - Less code if maintaining same key strategy across all entities.
 For example, application code can be reused when referencing primary keys if they are all implemented as a sequential integer.

 - Better performance since key value is smaller.
-Less disk IO is required on when accessing single column indexes.
+Less disk IO is required on when accessing single column indexes from an optimization perspective.

 - Surrogate key is guaranteed to be unique.
 For example, when moving data between test systems you don't have to worry about duplicate keys since new key will be generated as data is inserted.